ICB-TO/Image-Processing-simulation-modules/README.md

-# Visualizing basic concepts of Image processing
+# Visualizing the basic concepts of Image processing

 ## Background